Quality Health Systems

 Under the USAID Applying Science to Strengthen and Improve Systems (ASSIST) Project and its predecessors, the USAID Health Care Improvement Project and Quality Assurance Project, URC led USAID’s global program to develop quality health systems for 30 years, providing long-term support for national quality policies and strategies and point-of-care quality improvement in reproductive maternal, newborn, and child health (MNCH), HIV, tuberculosis (TB), malaria, Zika, nutrition, vulnerable children and families, and non-communicable disease services in 33 countries.

-Operationalizing Quality Management Systems
+Operationalizing Quality Health Systems

 - The USAID Regional Health Integration to Enhance Services in Northern Uganda (RHITES-N, Acholi) Activity is helping build the capacity of district and facility managers to deliver high-quality HIV/AIDS, TB, malaria, reproductive health and family planning, nutrition, and MNCH services that respond to community needs.
 And the Activity is providing national level support for the implementation of Uganda’s quality framework and strategic plan.

-- The USAID Quality Services for Health Activity (Q4H) in Ghana is enhancing the Government of Ghana’s capacity to improve the quality of public and private health services.
+- The USAID Quality Services for Health (Q4H) Activity in Ghana is enhancing the Government of Ghana’s capacity to improve the quality of public and private health services.

 - The Health Services Quality Accelerator Activity in Jordan is strengthening Ministry of Health leadership and governance capacity to address areas of weak performance to improve quality of care and reproductive, maternal, newborn, and child health outcomes.